 Tourment d'Amour

-The 'torment of love' tart of Les Saintes — a shortcrust shell spread with guava (or banana) jam and topped with a moist coconut sponge, baked golden.
+The 'torment of love' tart of Les Saintes — a shortcrust shell spread with coconut jam (or guava, banana, pineapple) and topped with a moist sponge cake (génoise), baked golden.
 The signature sweet of Guadeloupe's southern islands.

-Tourment d'amour ('torment of love') is a coconut-and-jam tart from the Îles des Saintes off Guadeloupe, said to be baked by fishermen's wives awaiting their return.
+Tourment d'amour ('torment of love') is a coconut-jam-and-sponge tart from the Îles des Saintes (chiefly Terre-de-Haut) off Guadeloupe, said to be baked by fishermen's wives awaiting their husbands' return from sea — the name evoking the wives' 'torment' during the wait.
+Each August 15, Terre-de-Haut holds a contest for the best and biggest one.

 Bite a tourment d'amour and the crisp shortcrust gives way to a thin layer of sweet-tart guava jam and a moist, tender coconut sponge on top.
 Bite: the pastry is buttery and crumbly, the jam fruity and bright, the coconut sponge soft, fragrant, and gently boozy with rum.
 A three-layered island tart, sweet and tender — the romance of Les Saintes.